 September is Hunger Action Month, a month dedicated to raising awareness of hunger in America and finding solutions within our communities.

-In America, 1 in 9 people struggle with hunger and Feeding America has predicted that statistic increasing to 1 in 6 people due to the coronavirus pandemic.
-Of these people, over 11 million of them are children who may not know where their next meal will come from.
+According to Feeding America, 1 in 8 people (42 million) in the U.S. experience food insecurity.
+Of these people, 13 million of them are children who may not know where their next meal will come from.

 Here’s how you can take action this month to help people in your community and beyond.